A Formal Correctness Proof of Edmonds' Blossom Shrinking Algorithm: Handling Odd Cycles

 \paragraph{Formalisation}

 To formalise Theorem~\ref{thm:quotient}, we first declare the locale \isa{quot} shown in Listing~\ref{isabelle:quot}.
 This locale makes clear the assumptions under which odd cycles can be contracted: the set of vertices in the odd cycle (\isa{Vs G - s}) has to be non-empty, and the odd cycle is contracted to a vertex that does not occur in the graph outside of the odd cycle.
 This allows the odd cycle to be contracted to a representative vertex from the odd cycle, which would allow for one of the more efficient implementations of the algorithm.
+The formalisation of our notion of a quotient is shown in Listing~\ref{isabelle:quotG}.
+Note that the quotient graph has the looping edge \isa{{u}} removed from it, which could be the image of an edge \isa{e} $\subseteq$ \isa{s}.

 \todo{$E\rightarrow\graph$}

 Now, recall the function $\refine$ that refines a quotient augmenting path to a concrete one.
 Its formalisation is shown in Listing~\ref{isabelle:refine}.
 The function $\refine$ takes an augmenting path $p$ in the quotient graph and returns it unchanged if it does not contain the vertex $u$ and deletes $u$ and splits $p$ into two paths $p_1$ and $p_2$ otherwise.
 In the latter case, $p_1$ and $p_2$ are passed to \isa{replace\_cycle}.
 This function first defines two auxiliary paths \isa{stem2p2} and \isa{p12stem} using the function \isa{stem{\isadigit{2}}vert\_path}. \isa{stem{\isadigit{2}}vert\_path} with last argument \isa{hd p2} uses \isa{choose\_con\_vert} to find a neighbour of \isa{hd p2} on the cycle $C$.
 It splits the cycle at this neighbour and then returns the path leading to the base of the blossom starting with a matching edge.
 Finally, \isa{replace\_cycle} concatenates together $p_1$, $p_2$ and either \isa{stem2p2} and \isa{p12stem} to obtain an augmenting path in the concrete graph.
 This function has many possible execution paths, each equivalent to a case in the analysis in the backward direction of the proof of Theorem~\ref{thm:quotient}.